Brian Ferguson: Leith Theatre is a gem of a venue

 Many of those I spoke to at Hidden Door believed it was vital that little is done to the building to ensure it is flexible for as wide a range of events as possible.
 But there is a pressing need to address a basic shortage of backstage facilities, power supplies, toilets, lifts, heating and lighting.

-The Leith Theatre Trust, which has a five-year lease agreement with the council, now needs as much help as possible, in terms of both expertise and finance, to help realise its full potential and secure its long-term future.
+The Leith Theatre Trust, which has a five-year lease with the council, now needs as much help as possible, in terms of both expertise and finance, to help realise its full potential and secure its long-term future.

 Although the council owes it to Leith to do all it can to help these efforts, other backing will be needed – and there is no reason why Leith Theatre should not get it.